 The Statistical Abstract of the United States had been published annually by the Federal Government since 1878.
 It is now published by ProQuest.
 It is a comprehensive collection of statistics on the social, political, and economic conditions of the United States.

 ICPSR provides access to a large archive of social science data files for use with statistical software, such as SAS or SPSS.
 Includes some public opinion polls.
-Creating a MyData account with ICPSR permits you to download data available only to ICPSR members.
+In order to download data, you must create a MyData account with ICPSR, using a middlebury.edu email address.
 Tutorials are available on YouTube.

 For statistics on a wide range of topics in all fields arranged A-Z (crime, demographics, children, labor, etc.) this Middlebury Libraries Statistics Guide has links to both national and international resources.